 This is a HUGE article, so I broke it up into sections.
 Just use the Table of Contents below if you want to jump around.
 Enjoy!

 Here’s the TL;DR for your winter clothing’s colors, fabrics, and general fit:

 - When it comes to colors for clothing, you’re going for darker, richer tones.

 - And with fabrics, a heavier weight and more texture.

 - As far as fit, clothes should start slim and gradually become more roomy and relaxed.

-The Best Colors for Fall and Winter Clothes
+The Best Colors for Men’s Clothing in Fall and Winter (Outfit Color Coordination)

 When you think of fall, winter, and cold weather, what images pop up in your head?
 For me, it’s stuff like this: